towolf/towolf.github.com/docs/PsychColorimetricData/PsychColorimetricMatFiles/PsychColorimetricMatFiles.markdown

 title: PsychColorimetricMatFiles
 categories:
   - PsychColorimetricMatFiles
+encoding: UTF-8
 ---

 Psychtoolbox:PsychColorimetricData:PsychColorimetricMatFiles.

-help Psychtoolbox % For an overview, triple\-click me & hit enter. help PsychDemos   % For demos, triple\-click me & hit enter. help PsychColorimetricData help PsychColorimetric
+help PsychColorimetricData
+help PsychColorimetric

 This folder holds colorimetric data in .mat file form.
 All data files are in a standard format.

-A very useful source for on\-line colorimetric data is the CVRL database: http://cvrl.ioo.ucl.ac.uk/
+A very useful source for on-line colorimetric data is the CVRL database: http://cvrl.ioo.ucl.ac.uk/
 Many of the functions used here were downloaded from